S3N4T0R-0X0/Energetic-Bear-APT/README.md

 4.When prompted by the script, enter the URL you obtained in step.

-NOTE: If you choose to fetch commands from a URL, it will prompt you to enter the URL, If you choose to enter commands directly, it will prompt you to Enter a command to execute
+NOTE: If you choose to fetch commands from a URL it will prompt you to enter the URL, If you choose to enter commands directly it will prompt you to Enter a command to execute